 Guardrails to ensure Chatbots remain Safe and Accurate

-In this tutorial, we’ll build a RAG Chatbot for customer support, with guardrails to ensure we prevent responses that are inaccurate or unsafe / off-brand.
+In this tutorial, we’ll build a RAG Chatbot for customer support, with guardrails to prevent responses that are inaccurate or unsafe / off-brand.

 - Adhere to instruction guidelines